provejs/express-form/README.md

 var controller = function(req, res){

-    // Setup: we use req.form as this contains our validated
+    // Use req.form as this contains your validated and sanitized data.
-    // and sanitized data.
-We don't use req.body because that
-    // is un-sanitized and un-validated data.
-    var isValid = req.form.isValid;
+    // Don't use req.body because that is unsanitized and unvalidated data. var isValid = req.form.isValid;
     var errors = req.form.getErrors();
     var username = req.form.username;